 The purse-sized gouache miniature portraits of Queen Elizabeth I are a meditation on regaining authorship of one’s own story.

-After a four-month residency at fortyfivedownstairs, Rehgan De Mather presents an exhibition inspired by his travels through Central and South America.
+After a four-month residency at fortyfivedownstairs, Rehgan De Mather presents an exhibition inspired by his travels through Mexico and South America.

 Wet Feet expresses the artist's dismay at the way in which we are ignoring the effects of climate change on others.